joshimitsu81/ShakePoke/README.md

   - Example:
     `java Shakespokev2 charizard ruby shake`
     `java Shakespokev2 ditto silver en`
+  - To run Shakespokehttp:
+    `java Shakespokehttp`
+   - Use a web browser or command line tool to send a GET request to http://localhost/pokemon/<pokemon_name>
   - To run Shakespokev3:
     `java Shakespokev3`
   - Any arguments will be ignored.